What is VoIP?

 Popular VoIP technology enables you to make and receive phone calls over the internet.
 Find out what VoIP stands for, what a VoIP phone is, how the tech works, and its pros and cons

-VoIP is cheap, easy to use, and also makes for great call quality – if you’ve ever noticed that the calls you make using FaceTime Audio, Whatsapp or Facebook Messenger are better than the calls you make in the traditional way, you’ll understand the appeal of VoIP.
+VoIP is cheap, easy to use, and also makes for great call quality – if you’ve ever noticed that the calls you make using FaceTime Audio, WhatsApp, or Facebook Messenger are better than the calls you make in the traditional way, then you’ll understand the appeal.

-But what exactly is VoIP’s meaning, how does it work, and – most importantly – is it right for your small business?
-Read on to find out…
+But what exactly does VoIP mean?
+How does it work?
+And most importantly, is it right for your small business?

 What does VoIP stand for?

-VoIP stands for Voice over Internet Protocol – and refers to the process of making phone calls via the internet instead of via traditional phone lines (the legacy public switched telephone network, or PSTN).
+VoIP stands for Voice over Internet Protocol.
+It refers to the process of making phone calls via the internet, instead of via traditional phone lines (the legacy public switched telephone network, or PSTN).

-In more technical terms, during a VoIP call, your analogue voice signals are converted into digital signals, which can then be sent over the internet, through your broadband line.
+In more technical terms, during a VoIP call, your analogue voice signals are converted into digital signals.
+These can then be sent over the internet using your broadband line.

-Likewise, the digital signals incoming, via the internet, from the person you’re calling (or the person who’s called you) are converted to standard telephone audio.
+Likewise, the incoming digital signals – sent via the internet from the person you’re calling (or the person who’s called you) – are converted to standard telephone audio.

 Think of it as you’d think of an email.
 When you press send, your message is sent over the internet as digital data, to land almost instantly in your recipient’s inbox.
 Similarly, during a VoIP call, voice signals travel over the internet instantaneously as digital data.